 Portland in the morning is busy!
 Since our first trip here – maybe 10 years ago – the city has grown more and more vibrant.
 We didn’t eat breakfast except to go The Holy Donut.
 I think those donuts – made with Maine mashed potatoes – are to Portland what Cronuts are to NYC.
 And, like NYC, there is a line that goes out their door and around the corner.

-We walked to the place and waited in line – maybe – and half hour.
+We walked to the place and waited in line – maybe for half an hour.
 When we finally got to order (toasted coconut, chocolate toasted coconut, pomegranate, and plain).
 I asked the clerk if they were ever not busy.
 She laughed and said, “Winter.”
 Good for them.

 Joseph and I left Portland and headed for Mt.
 Desert.
 We usually meander up the coast, and today was no exception.
 We drove up the coast on the local roads and back streets.
 Bypassing Freeport – a sometimes stop – we drove through Wiscasset.
 When we passed by Reds Eats, for a half-second we thought about stopping for a lobster roll (me) and a ribeye sandwich (he).
 But the line was it’s usual down the street and around the corner – almost to the river.
 I know that line, and know it would take us an hour to get up to the window.
 We already waited in line at The Holy Donut – and that was enough lines for one day for me.